guyifan0418/visualization_portfolio/final_project_yifangu.md

-# Final Project: Analyzing the Impact of Street Lighting on Urban Crime Patterns
+# Final Project: Installing More Streetlights to Reduce Crime

 ## 1. Outline

 ### High-Level Summary
 This project explores how the installation of new streetlights affects crime rates in urban areas.
-Using data from multiple cities, we aim to assess whether enhanced lighting correlates with reduced nighttime crime.
-By analyzing crime patterns before and after streetlight installations, this study provides data-driven insights for urban planning and public safety initiatives.
+Using data from multiple cities, I aim to assess whether enhanced lighting correlates with reduced nighttime crime.
+By analyzing crime patterns before and after streetlight installations, this study provides data-driven insights for urban planning and public safety initiatives, and calls for action at the end.

 ### Project Structure
 The project follows a clear narrative structure to guide the analysis: